What is athletic

 He graduated from Valdosta State University in May 2001 with a B.S. in Sports Medicine/Athletic Training and completed his Masters in Arts of Teaching in 2004.

-He first came to LC as an intern during the spring of 2001.
+Rob first came to LaGrange as an intern during the spring of 2001.
 He also interned with the Tampa Bay Buccaneers in May 2001 and the Atlanta Falcons in the summer of 2001.

 He is certified by the National Athletic Trainers' Association Board of Certification and licensed by the state of Georgia.